-‘Prologue of the Earthly Paradise’ by William Morris is a six stanza poem which is separated into sets of seven lines, or septets.
+‘Prologue of the Earthly Paradise’ by William Morris is a six stanza poem that is separated into sets of seven lines, or septets.
 Each of these septets follows a rhyming pattern of ababbcc, alternating as the poet saw fit from stanza to stanza.
 A reader should also take note of the fact that each stanza ends in a very similar way.
 The final lines are not identical, but are close enough to be considered a refrain.

 The speaker spends the first part of the stanza speaking of his own abilities or lack of abilities and then makes sure to remind the reader that he is only a “singer of empty days.”